Parkobo/leroythecasinobot/README.md

-# leroythecasinobot
+# leroycasinobot
-Bot made for a GTA V server to host a lottery and set of other functions.
+Bot made for a visual discord casino experience.
+The original project surrounds a game of blackjack.